Conrad-X/jira-ticket-health-tracker/README.md

 ### Set up Environment Variables in .env

+Make sure you name your file as .env.

 Add your AWS SES credentials and other necessary environment variables as shown.

 ```bash